idaholab/Malcolm-Helm/README.md

 ## Storage Provisioner Options

-Malcolm-Helm's chart/values.yaml file defaults to the Rancher [local-path](https://github.com/rancher/local-path-provisioner) storage provisioner which leverages a part of each Kubernetes node storage.
+Malcolm-Helm's chart/values.yaml file defaults to the Rancher [local-path](https://github.com/rancher/local-path-provisioner) storage provisioner which allocates storage from the Kubernetes nodes.
 As stated above, any storage provider that supports ReadWriteMany may be employed for Malcolm-Helm.
 This section will review how to configure the [nfs-subdir-external-provisioner](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner) for enviroments with an NFS server available.

 ### Configure an NFS server

 The [nfs-subdir-external-provisioner](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner) relies on an external NFS server to provide Kuberenetes Persistent Volumes.
-The first step is to install an NFS server where the Kuberentes cluster can access shared volumes.
+The first step is to install an NFS server where the Kuberentes cluster can access the NFS shared volumes.
 For Debian based systems (including Ubuntu) [this page](https://documentation.ubuntu.com/server/how-to/networking/install-nfs/index.html) details steps to install an NFS server with apt:

 ```
 sudo apt install nfs-kernel-server
 sudo systemctl start nfs-kernel-server.service
 ```

 With the NFS service installed and running, a directory must be exported for use by the Kubernetes provisioner.
-In this example we export a directory for the nfs-subdir-provisioner by first creating a folder structure on the local server filesystem then adding that path to /etc/exports on the NFS server.
+In this example we export a directory for the nfs-subdir-provisioner by first creating a folder structure on the local server filesystem then add that path to /etc/exports on the NFS server.
 To verify everything works properly we will start with fully-open directory permissions.

 ```
 sudo mkdir -p /exports/malcolm/nfs-subdir-provisioner